Odysseas Androutsos: Greek Revolution

 In March 1821 Androutsos went to western Continental Greece, where he tried to organise local chieftains, notables and Albanian agas against the Sultan and made a failed attempt to force the region's armatoloi to revolt by attacking Ottomans in Tatarna of Evritania.
 In May 1821, Omer Vrioni, now the commander of the Ottoman army, advanced with 8,000 men, after crushing the resistance of the Greeks at the river of Alamana and putting Athanasios Diakos to death, headed south into the Peloponnese to crush the Greek uprising.

 With Diakos, his opponent, dead, the field was now auspicious for Androutsos to return to Livadeia and assume a leading position in eastern Central Greece.
 With a band of 100 or so men, he took up a defensive position at an inn near Gravia, supported by Panourgias and Diovouniotis and their men.
 Vrioni attacked the inn but was repulsed with heavy casualties of over 300 dead.
 Finally, he was forced to ask for reinforcements and artillery, but the Greeks managed to slip out before the reinforcements arrived.
 Androutsos lost six men in the battle and earned the title of Commander in Chief of the Greek forces in Central Greece.

 Androutsos sought to establish his power base in Attica and Euboea and sent his bands to the region in 1822.
 In April 1822, Androutsos, in cooperation with other revolutionary leaders, attempted to thwart Dramali’s expedition in Phthiotis.
-His plan failed, however, because the Greek Government did not provide him with the war supplies that he had requested.
+His plan failed, however, because the Greek Government did not provide him with the military supplies that he had requested.
 Androutsos's failure in Phthiotis was used as a pretext by the Government to degrade him, and two other revolutionaries, Christos Palaskas and Alexios Noutsos, were sent to replace him.
 Palaskas was to relieve him of the military command and Noutsos was to take over the taxation apparatus, but Androutsos had both men killed.
 The regional assembly, fearing for their lives, fled to other areas and the army of Dramali passed through his area of command virtually untouched.
 In the consequent clash with his political opponent Ioannis Kolettis and the Areopagus of Eastern Continental Greece, he was accused of collaboration with the Ottomans and the government dismissed him from his commanding duties.
 However, he was soon restored and kept his command in Eastern Central Greece.
 In September 1822, at the insistence of the Athenian municipal authorities, Androutsos, Yannis Gouras, and Yannis Makriyannis took control of the Acropolis of Athens, which had been surrendered in June.
 To ensure the occupation he had a bastion built to protect the ancient Klepsydra spring, which had just been rediscovered by chance on the north-western slope of the rock.
 Androutsos made himself general-in-chief of Attica, and sent his men to plunder the wealthy villages of the region.